Albert-Gao/ent-reproduce/README.md

 # [ent](https://entgo.io/) - reproduce

-> For querying, FilterProfileRule works on user.profiles, but the similar FilterTenantRule does NOT work on user.tenants
+This repo connectes to this [issue](https://github.com/ent/ent/issues/2827)

+## The issue

+> In short, it's the FilterFunc works for user.profiles but NOT triggering at all for user.tenants.

 ## Structure